nodejs/node/doc/api/fs.markdown

 Returns a new ReadStream object (See `Readable Stream`).

-`options` is an object or string with the following defaults:
+`options` is an object (except function) or string with the following defaults:

     { flags: 'r',
       encoding: null,